Ashwathama007/House_Rent_Prediction/HouseRentPrediction/README.md

+### In this project we predict the cost for buying a house in Banglore
 Templates - contains the html file which will act as an interface BanguluruRediction.ipynb conatains all the preprocessing process Bengaluru_Mod_Prj.csv is the Banguluru data set that we are working on downloaded from kaggle